 While paid search is one of the most successful marketing platforms, it also has one of the most expensive average costs per click.
 If marketers don’t know which keywords are driving sales, they could be wasting money.
 MTA, though, allows marketers to take a more holistic view of their efforts by bridging formerly siloed offline and cross-device touch points.

 For instance, consumers may be exposed to an ad on their mobile device or tablet but ultimately fill out an application on a desktop computer.
 The ability to track behavior across devices is vital for accurate measurement.
-MTA is also helpful because people don’t necessarily make an immediate decision after seeing an ad.
+Multi-touch attribution solutions are also helpful because people don’t necessarily make an immediate decision after seeing an ad.
 Being able to establish a complete path to conversion provides better visibility for marketers.

 At Conversion Logic, we can take a granular look at these strategies thanks to our collaboration with LiveRamp’s IdentityLink platform.
 If a customer completes a sign-up in a branch bank, LiveRamp can connect that conversion back to the user’s digital footprints.
 By measuring a broad spectrum of touch points, LiveRamp and Conversion Logic allow marketing teams to determine how much each media asset contributes to consumers’ offline or online conversions.